IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Methodology

 \subsubsection{Training algorithms}

-In the training of the generator, the results obtained from the discriminator's classification to the adversarial examples provide the gradient information for the generator's training.
-The loss function of the generator is defined as follows:
+In the generator's training, the discriminator's detection results to the adversarial examples provide the gradient information for the generator.
+The loss function of the generator is defined in Equation \ref{equ:loss_G}.

-where $S_{attack}$ is the original malicious traffic examples; $G$ represents the generator and $D$ represents the discriminator.
-To train and optimize the generator to fool the black-box IDS, we need to minimize $L_{G}$.
+where $S_{attack}$ is the original malicious traffic records; $G$ and $D$ represent the generator and the discriminator, respectively.
+To train and optimize the generator for fooling the black-box IDS, we need to minimize $L_{G}$.

-For the discriminator training, the adversarial malicious traffic examples are the part of the training set.
-According to the above introduction about relationship between the training set and the predicted labels of the black-box IDS, the loss of the discriminator is calculated by the output labels of the discriminator and the predicted labels achieved from the black-box IDS.
-Thus, the definition of the loss function of the discriminator for the optimization is as follows:
+The training set of the discriminator includes adversarial malicious records and normal records.
+With the aim of learning the black-box IDS, the discriminator gets the loss calculated by the output labels of the discriminator and the predicted labels achieved from the black-box IDS.
+Thus, the loss function for the discriminator's optimization is in Equation \ref{equ:loss_D}.

-where $s$ means the traffic examples for the training of the discriminator; $B_{normal}$ and $B_{attack}$ respectively mean the normal examples and the adversarial attack examples predicted by the black-box IDS.
+where $s$ means the training set of the discriminator; $B_{normal}$ and $B_{attack}$ mean the normal traffic records and the adversarial traffic records with the predicted labels from the black-box IDS as the ground truth, respectively.

-According to Wasserstein GAN, RMSProp is the optimizer of IDSGAN to optimize the parameters in the networks.
-Algorithm 1 shows an outline of the general IDSGAN training.
+Based on Wasserstein GAN, RMSProp is the optimizer of IDSGAN to optimize the parameters in the model.
+The outline of the IDSGAN adversarial training is shown in Algorithm \ref{alg:IDSGAN}.